Create an Efficient Project Schedule for Your Team’s Project

 It’s finally time to complete your project schedule!
 Create an official start date and end date for the project baseline.
 There are several different techniques and methods of creating the actual project schedule.

 Another alternative is the program evaluation and review technique.
-This methodology is a network diagram of nodes and arrows that highlight dependent tasks and milestones.
-With this overview, you can plan out the project and streamline workflows while keeping the start and finish dates in mind.
+This methodology uses a network diagram of nodes and arrows to highlight dependent tasks and milestones.
+With this overview, you can plan the project and streamline workflows while keeping the start and finish dates in mind.

 Now that you have a better understanding of project schedules and how to create one, let’s take a look at some real-life examples for inspiration.